 We are known in the mid-west for our outstanding jewelry artists who work in sterling silver, mixed metal, 14K and 18K Gold, Gold Vermeil, enamel, precious and semi-precious stones, porcelain and glass beads in a variety of designs.
-Among our jewelry artists are Randi Chervitz, Gail Crozier, Becky Dalton, Kara DeBacker, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Essential Glassworks, Tammy Kirks, Doris Doucette, Silver Seasons, David Smallcombe.
+Among our jewelry artists are Kara DeBacker, DC Designs, Julie Evenson, Joyce Fritz, Q. Miller, Marlene Oglesby, Nena Potts, Marie Scarpa, Elaine Coyne, Tammy Kirks, Doris Doucette, David Smallcombe.

 Julie Evenson designs her jewelry from natural stones, semi-precious stones and a variety of metals.
 Much of her work is inspired by her travels and has a timeless quality.